Skip to main content

 API: Server-Sent Events

 When running workflows through the API server, subscribe to the run events endpoint.
-Each SSE payload is a serialized run event envelope in the same shape used by fabro logs and events.jsonl exports.
+Each SSE payload is a serialized run event envelope in the same shape used by fabro events and events.jsonl exports.

 Web UI